-In 2015, the biomass of adult female striped bass along the Atlantic Coast weighed an estimated 139 million pounds.
-This is below the target of 159 million pounds but above the overfished threshold of 127 million pounds.
-Multi-state fishing bans set in the late 1980s and harvest limits set in the 1990s were critical to rebuilding the striped bass stock from its historic mid-1980s lows.
+In 2017, the biomass of adult female striped bass along the Atlantic Coast weighed an estimated 151 million pounds.
+This is below the target of 252 million pounds and below the overfished threshold of 202 million pounds.
+Despite recent declines in biomass, the stock is still above the mid-late 1980s moratorium levels.

 To survey young striped bass, scientists take seine net samples in noted striped bass spawning areas.
-The average number of rockfish that are less than one year old caught in each seine haul becomes the abundance index.
+The average number of striped bass that are less than one year old caught in each seine haul becomes the juvenile striped bass abundance index.
 These young-of-the-year fish will grow to a fishable size in three to four years.